Overview of Content Experiments

 - Different versions of your web pages to serve to your users.

 - Goals that you've set up in Analytics.

-- E-commerce tracking if you want to use those metrics as objectives.
+- Ecommerce tracking if you want to use those metrics as objectives.

-Page Elements That You Can Test
+Page Elements You can Test

 Create different versions of your web pages to test:

 - Headlines and headers

 - Images and icons

 You can set up goals in Google Analytics, and then use those goals as the basis for your experiments.